-A fourth weakness of the book assumes a paradigm in which Western missionaries function as the primary proclaimers and gatekeepers of the gospel.
-Their principal role should be to authoritatively "teach" and keep the ministry under control.
+A third weakness of the book assumes a paradigm in which Western missionaries function as the primary proclaimers and gatekeepers of the gospel.
+Their principal role should be to "teach" and keep the ministry under control.
 For example, Rhodes acknowledges the value of oral Bibles for reaching the unreached, but cautions: "We must be present to ask and answer questions until we know that people understand" (p.
 182).
-Requiring the physical presence of a missionary for all gospel proclamation would leave the vast majority of unreached peoples without the gospel until some outsider can learn their heart language sufficiently well to personally teach them the meaning of God's word.
+It seems he would prefer to leave the unreached in darkness until a Western missionary can learn their heart language sufficiently well to teach them the meaning of God's word.

-Rhodes does comment favorably on the role and potential effectiveness of partnership with Majority World Christians (who have now for decades constituted the majority of the world's Christians).
+He also comments favorably on the role and potential effectiveness of partnership with Majority World Christians (who have now for decades constituted the majority of the world's Christians).
 "Certainly, mobilizing national believers is an attractive strategy" (p.
 196).
 But after mentioning three advantages of mobilizing national believers and acknowledging he has seen "incredible effectiveness" in this approach, he presents three disadvantages, all qualified with "may" "sometimes," and "many."
-He then offers helpful counsel for partnership with national believers, but with statements like "we must grow to trust their character and gifting before sending them out" (p.
-198), he betrays that he still envisions outsiders holding paternalistic control.
+He then offers helpful counsel for partnership with national believers, but with statements like "we must grow to trust their character and gifting before sending them out," (p.
+198), he betrays that he still envisions Westerners being in paternalistic control.
 This ethnocentric assumption violates Jesus' teaching that "you are all brothers" (Matt.
 23:8).

-A fifth weakness of the book assumes that the best approach for reaching the unreached is a "battle of ideas," beginning by convincing people that their worldview is wrong.
+A fourth weakness of the book assumes that the best approach for reaching the unreached is a "battle of ideas," beginning by convincing people that their worldview is wrong.
 "Our job, then, is to help people see the inconsistencies in their beliefs" (p.
 164).
 This apologetic approach is one valid means of evangelism, but for centuries has borne very little fruit among Muslims, Hindus and Buddhists.
 By following the principle of the Apostle Paul ("so that by all possible means I might save some" 1 Cor.
 9:22), much more effective approaches (means) are now bringing salvation to many in the Muslim and Hindu worlds.
 Rhodes seems more interested in pushing one (not-very-effective) evangelistic approach than in affirming and applying the means that are demonstrably saving a great many.

-A sixth weakness appears in Rhodes' spotty handling of Scripture.
+A fifth weakness appears in Rhodes' poor handling of Scripture.
 In multiple cases he pulls verses out of context to try to prove a point.
 For example, as part of his argument against extraordinary prayer, he quotes Jesus' command: "when you pray, do not heap up empty phrases as the Gentiles do" (p.
 237).
-How sad, that he would label Christians' earnest intercession for the unreached as "empty phrases."
+How sad, that he would consider earnest intercession for the unreached to be "empty phrases."
 Those are not the empty phrases against which Jesus cautioned!

-In another case he not only pulls a verse out of context, but also inserts his own idea into the text of the Scripture.
-Consider this claim: "Remember what Jesus tells us: it is not for us to know or to hasten-the 'times or seasons that the Father has fixed by his own authority' (Acts 1:7)" (p.
+In other cases he not only pulls a verse out of context, but also twists the Scripture by adding his own idea.
+Consider this claim: "Remember what Jesus tells us: it is not for us to know-or to hasten-the 'times or seasons that the Father has fixed by his own authority' (Acts 1:7)" (p.
 256).
 Jesus made no mention of not hastening the coming fullness of his kingdom.
 Rhodes inserted that to support his point about not being in haste to reach the lost.